 The Broad and Narrow Way

-The entrances and roads depicted in the “Broad and Narrow Way” image are 2 definite and separate paths.
+The entrances and roads depicted in the “Broad and Narrow Way” image above are 2 definite and separate paths.
 Once we have chosen the Narrow Way, the Broad Way holds no interest to us.

 Will we sin on the narrow way?
 Of course, but we have the promise of His abundant forgiveness and love.
 We are safe and secure for eternity on the narrow way!